 In order to realize his dream of the Azad Hind (Free India) Bose organized the Azad Hind Fauz or the Indian National Army (INA) with monetary, military and political help from the Imperial Japan.
 He also established the Azad Hind Government in exile and became the Head of this government.
-Subhasha Chandra Bose, also known as Netaji, had famously declared Tum mujhe khoon do, main tumhe azadi doonga (Give me blood, and I shall give you freedom).
+Subhash Chandra Bose, also known as Netaji, had famously declared Tum mujhe khoon do, main tumhe azadi doonga (Give me blood, and I shall give you freedom).
 The INA, led by Bose, undertook the failed military campaigns against the British (and Allied) forces at Imphal and in Burma.

 Did you know?